Quantum optical classifier with superexponential speedup: METHOD

 where $x \in \mathbb{C}^{N}$ is the input, while $w \in \mathbb{C}^{N}$ and $b \in \mathbb{R}$ are the weights and bias, respectively.
 We can formally identify $G_{bw}(x)$ with $F_{b\lambda}(\O)$ under the substitution

 where $\xleftarrow{\sim}$ is the discretization and vectorization to $\mathbb{C}^{N}$.
 This analogy is represented in \cref{fig:Perceptron}.

 A classical neuron requires at least $N$ photons and $N$ computational operations to classify an image composed of $N$ pixels.
 Our setup bypasses both costs, by leveraging two essential features.
 On the one hand, it is completely optical, avoiding the computational need of processing the image.
-On the other hand, it classifies patterns through the Hong-Ou-Mandel effect, reducing the photon cost of imaging.
+On the other hand, it classifies patterns through the Hong-Ou-Mandel effect, bypassing the photon cost of imaging.
 In both ways, it provides a superexponential speedup, from $\mathcal{O}(N)$ to $\mathcal{O}(1)$.
+Parameters can be trained by either classical simulation or direct experimental implementation.
+Simulating the apparatus would require exponential resources, although reducing the overall experimental effort.
+Such cost can be mitigated by transferring the parameters from classical models, if available.
+An experimental approach would guarantee the superexponential speedup even for training, introducing at most an overhead depending on the number of epochs and the pattern complexity.
 Photon losses due to absorption introduce a constant overhead in both the classical and quantum strategies, which depends on the total reflectivity of the object.
-We summarize this discussion in \cref{tab:ResourceCost}.
-See \cref{app:Advantage} for a detailed derivation.
+We summarize the advantage in \cref{tab:ResourceCost}.
+See Supplementary Material F for a detailed discussion and derivation, and for an additional comparison with classical interferometric schemes, over which our method still exhibits a superexponential speedup.